Database Versioning

 Resulting migration script(s) = Current State (Source) – Previous State (Target).

-In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the state of the source.
+In other words, JPA Buddy will generate the resulting migration script for upgrading the target database to the source's state.

-As a source you can choose between the following options:
+You can choose between the following source options:

 • DB — should be used in case you have an up-to-date database and would like to generate migration scripts for updating another DB to the same state.